Pope resting after sleeping through night with ventilation mask as he battles pneumonia

 Vatican prepares for Lent without Francis

-The pope was also supposed to attend a spiritual retreat this coming weekend with the rest of the Holy See hierarchy.
+The pope had intended to attend a spiritual retreat this coming weekend with the rest of the Holy See hierarchy.
 On Tuesday, the Vatican said the retreat would go ahead without Francis but in “spiritual communion” with him.
 The theme, selected weeks ago and well before Francis got sick, was “Hope in eternal life.”

 Francis, who is not physically active, uses a wheelchair and is overweight, had been undergoing respiratory physiotherapy to try to improve his lung function.
 The accumulation of secretions in his lungs was a sign that he doesn't have the muscle tone to cough vigorously enough to expel the fluid.